Norton St. House

 Expectations & Community Standards

-Absolutely no drug or alcohol use is allowed at any time.
-Regular and random testing ensures a safe and supportive living environment for all residents.
+No drug or alcohol use permitted.
+Regular and random testing ensure a safe and supportive environment.

-All residents are required to attend a minimum of three outside recovery meetings per week to stay actively engaged in their sobriety.
+All residents are required to attend a minimum of three outside recovery meetings per week.

-All residents are expected to treat one another with kindness, respect personal boundaries, and use appropriate, recovery-oriented language.
+All residents are expected to treat one another with kindness and respect personal boundaries.

 A Day in the Life